awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-server-api-interaction-vsd.md

-# Amazon GameLift–Game Server/Client Interactions<a name="gamelift-sdk-server-api-interaction-vsd"></a>
+# Amazon GameLift–Game Server/Client interactions<a name="gamelift-sdk-server-api-interaction-vsd"></a>

 The diagram below outlines API interactions that occur when managing multiplayer game session tasks using the managed GameLift solution\.